worthyag/SixLove/reports/finalReport.md

 }
 ```

-**Code Snippet 17** The `BuildCalendar` function.<br>
+**Figure 88** The `BuildCalendar` function.<br>

 <br>

 The next thing I did was add functionality to the arrows, so that the users could navigate to different months using the arrows.
-I also adding functionality to the date picker and the today button. **Code snippet 18** displays some of the code for that functionality.
+I also adding functionality to the date picker and the today button. **Figure 89** displays some of the code for that functionality.

 ```javascript
 function updateDatePicker() {